 The sling (or tape) prevents leakage by supporting the urethra and mimicking the ligaments that have been weakened by having babies and the aging process.
-Once the sling is in position your tissues grow through the holes in the weave and so anchor it in position.
+Once the sling is in position, tissue grows through the holes in the weave and so anchors the sling in position.
 This may take 3 to 4 weeks.